Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Stochastic Particle Flow as a Gaussian Sum Filter

-under a desired precision level $\varepsilon$ as $N\rightarrow\infty$.
-In practice, the integration of the stochastic flow (\ref{eq:state-flow-equation}) over $0<\lambda\le T$ involves multiple intermediate sampling steps that propagate the samples $\mathrm{x}^{(i)}\left(\lambda\right)$ in order to populate the state space accordingly.
-Assuming approximate local linearity of the flow drift in the neighbourhood of a probability mass located at $\mathrm{x}_{l}$, which should produce a negligible error for a small state displacement given a small increment of pseudo-time $\Delta\lambda$, the stochastic particle flow (\ref{eq:state-flow-equation}) can be approximated within the region $\left\Vert \mathrm{x}-\mathrm{x}_{l}\right\Vert <\zeta$, for a sufficiently small $\zeta\in\mathbb{R}^{+}$, as
+We propose an approximate method to propagate the moments, $\mu_{m}(\lambda)$ and $\Sigma_{m}(\lambda)$, by linearizing the flow locally, in the neighbourhood of a probability mass located at $\mathrm{x}_{l}$.
+In the Appendix\emph{~}\ref{sec:Justification-for-the-local-flow-linearization} we provide an argument (which we regard as useful, if not rigorous) to justify why this local flow approximation should produce acceptable errors on the propagated moments.
+The procedure produces a negligible error for a small state displacement given a small increment of pseudo-time, $\Delta\lambda$, so that stochastic particle flow (\ref{eq:state-flow-equation}) can be approximated within the region $\left\Vert \mathrm{x}-\mathrm{x}_{l}\right\Vert <\zeta$, for a sufficiently small $\zeta\in\mathbb{R}_{+}$, as